Win the Right Client Problems Earlier

 Why Cross-Selling Rarely Happens Naturally

-• Many roll-ups assume that combining capabilities will naturally produce cross-selling.
+Many firms assume that collegial cultures will naturally produce cross-selling.

-• Without deliberate incentives and systems, professionals rationally protect the relationships that generate their revenue.
+Without deliberate incentives and systems, professionals rationally protect relationships that generate their revenue.

 Where the Most Valuable Work Actually Begins

-• They begin earlier—when leadership teams first start discussing a problem that does not yet have a defined project or scope.
+They begin earlier—when leadership first starts discussing a problem that does not yet have a defined project or scope.

 The Central Idea

-• Professional services platforms succeed when they convert individual trust into institutional capability.
+Professional services firms succeed when they convert individual trust into firm-level capability.

-• The firms that consistently win the most important engagements reach client problems earlier and mobilize the full strength of the platform around them.
+The firms that consistently win the most important engagements reach client problems earlier and mobilize the full strength of the firm around them.

-• This briefing describes how leading platforms build what can be called a People and Problem Access Advantage.
+This briefing describes how leading firms build a People and Problem Access Advantage.

 About Andrew Dietz

-Andrew Dietz advises professional services firms and private equity investors on institutionalizing growth in relationship-driven businesses.
+Andrew Dietz advises professional services firms and their leadership teams on institutionalizing growth in relationship-driven businesses.
 His work focuses on helping platforms connect trusted experts to emerging client problems earlier, mobilize multidisciplinary capabilities, and build repeatable growth systems across the firm.
 He is the author of The Opening Playbook: A Professional’s Guide to Building Relationships That Grow Revenue (McGraw-Hill).